 Many believe this seemingly confusing list of unclean foods had a divine purpose in the Israelites lives.
 It kept them healthy and free from catching disease from scavengers and animals likely to cause harm in ancient times.

-Even though God declared all foods clean for Peter in Acts 10, and therefore all Christians, some continue to follow the cleanliness rules of the old testament today and have experienced it’s benefits for their health.
+Even though God declared all foods clean for Peter in Acts 10, and therefore all Christians, some continue to follow the cleanliness rules of the old testament, and the Bible Diet Food list, and have experienced it’s benefits for their health.

 Jordan Rubin, author of The Maker’s Diet, is a prime example of following cleanliness rules from the old testament, along with eating foods the way they were in Bible times.
 He saw a dramatic improvement in his health from following this version of a Biblical Diet.